 The depot museum offers tours of our depot and each year hosts Orrville city schools third graders for their annual spring outing.
 Each year the ORHS offers railroad grade crossing safety sessions with Orrville fourth and eleventh graders.
-This class room training may involve a short train ride to point out the dangers of grade crossings and trespassing on railroad property.

 Group tours to visit the Orrville Union Depot Museum can be arranged by contacting the ORHS at (330) 683-2426.

 Operation Lifesaver, Inc. (OLI) is an international rail safety organization that was started in the U.S. in 1972 by concerned railroad workers who wanted to reduce the number of crashes between trains and vehicles at grade crossings.